emporia-vue-local/esphome/README.md

     power_id: solar_power
     accuracy_decimals: 0
 ```
-If you made errors in your configuration and your template sensors recorded strange values in home-assistant, you can reset all sensors by implementing a [factory reset button](https://esphome.io/components/button/factory_reset.html).

 Do not use the `web_server` since it is not compatible with the `esp-idf` framework, and you will get odd error messages.